amuradyan/resume/README.md

 08.05.2025 - current

 Supporting a recommendation engine in Scala 2 on PredictionIO for large e-commerce platforms, extending the API for a more granular search.
-Documenting behavior in an effort to write the next version of the service.
+Documenting behavior in an effort to later write the next version of the service in Java 21, prototyping APIs, setting up meetings.

 ### Workshop leader - [TUMO Yerevan](https://tumo.org)